 Largest States by Total Area:

-- Alaska is about one-fifth the size of the Lower 48.
+- Alaska is about one-fifth the size of the entire Lower 48.

-- In fact, if you combined the area of Texas, California and Montana, it would still be less than the size of Alaska.
+- If you combined the area of Texas, California, and Montana, it would still be less than the size of Alaska.

 - East to west, Alaska measures 2,500 miles, which is just about the distance from Savannah, Georgia, to Santa Barbara, California.
 (Which is one of the reasons why you might want to think twice before doing a DIY Alaska move.)